giordi91/giordi91.github.io/content/post/2018-31-07-parallel-transport.md

 ![parallel](../images/03_parallel_transport/parallel_transport.jpg)

-The computation starts on the top left of the image, where the gizmo is, then move sequentially down the curve, as you can see the frame is aligned nicely along the curve, one property (wanted or not) of parallel transport is the natural twist the frame has following down the curve;
+The computation starts on the top left of the image, where the gizmo is, then move sequentially down the curve.
+The frame is aligned nicely along the curve.
+One property (wanted or not) of parallel transport is the natural twist the frame has following down the curve.
 You can imagine it as the frame starts to bend inward if a curve has a spiral form.

 The main idea is simple, you start from a given up vector,